camunda/camunda-docs-static/enterprise/content/announcement.md

 __Changes in Supported Environments:__

-* Support for Application Server Tomcat latest major version
+* Support for Application Server Tomcat 9
 * Support for Application Server Wildfly 11
+* Support for Application JBoss EAP 7.1
 * Support for Database MariaDB 10.2
+* Support for Spring Boot 2.0

 ## Camunda BPM 7.8